 You can use secure parameters with our Salesforce and ExactTarget Prefill Connectors in order to more completely ensure the security of your prefilled data.
+This feature is currently available for Premier and Enterprise plans.

 Enabling secure parameters does require some technical knowledge and familiarity with Apex coding & Visualforce.